 it, notice the numbered black components:

-connector in this pin; the other end is already connected to the data
+wire in this pin (the other end is already connected to the data wire).
+We will

 When the lights and Arduino board are fully connected, they should look